Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Lymphocytic choriomeningitis (acute serous meningitis of Armstrong) is a zoonotic viral infectious disease characterized by a predominant lesion of the cerebral membranes and vascular plexuses of the central nervous system.
+Lymphocytic choriomeningitis (Acute serous meningitis of Armstrong) is a zoonotic viral infectious disease characterized by predominant damage to the meninges and choroid plexuses of the central nervous system.

 ICD-10 code